alchemyplatform/aa-sdk/site/packages/aa-signers/particle/authenticate.md

 # authenticate

-`authenticate` is a method on the `ParticleSigner` which leverages the `Particle` SDK to authenticate a user.
+`authenticate` is a method on the `ParticleSigner` which leverages the `Particle` SDK to initiate login and authenticate a user.

 You must call this method before accessing the other methods available on the `ParticleSigner`, such as signing messages or typed data or accessing user details.